dotnet/csharpstandard/standard/unsafe-code.md

 ## 22.2 Unsafe contexts

 The unsafe features of C# are available only in unsafe contexts.
-An unsafe context is introduced by including an `unsafe` modifier in the declaration of a type or member, or by employing an *unsafe_statement*:
+An unsafe context is introduced by including an `unsafe` modifier in the declaration of a type, member, or local function, or by employing an *unsafe_statement*:

 - A declaration of a class, struct, interface, or delegate may include an `unsafe` modifier, in which case, the entire textual extent of that type declaration (including the body of the class, struct, or interface) is considered an unsafe context.
   > *Note*: If the *type_declaration* is partial, only that part is an unsafe context. *end note*
 - A declaration of a field, method, property, event, indexer, operator, instance constructor, finalizer, or static constructor may include an `unsafe` modifier, in which case, the entire textual extent of that member declaration is considered an unsafe context.
+- A declaration of a local function may include an `unsafe` modifier, in which case, the entire textual extent of that local function is considered an unsafe context.
 - An *unsafe_statement* enables the use of an unsafe context within a *block*.
 The entire textual extent of the associated *block* is considered an unsafe context.

 The associated grammar extensions are shown below and in subsequent subclauses.